chromium/chromium/mojo/public/tools/bindings/README.md

    a detailed security review of your design - please reach out to the security team.

+* **`[SupportsUrgent]`**:
+  The `SupportsUrgent` attribute is used in conjunction with `mojo::UrgentMessageScope` in Chromium to tag messages as having high priority.
+The IPC layer notifies the underlying scheduler upon both receiving and processing an urgent message.
+At present, this attribute only affects channel associated messages in the renderer process.

 ## Generated Code For Target Languages

 When the bindings generator successfully processes an input Mojom file, it emits